 Windows 11/10 comes with many features, and out of those, Taskbar Thumbnail Preview is one of the most helpful and interesting functions.
 Taskbar Thumbnail Preview displays a small image of the open windows or programs when you hover over the application icon on the taskbar.

 With the default configuration of Windows 11 or 10, the taskbar thumbnail preview remains enabled with a predefined hover time set to half a second.
-Once you hover on the thumbnail preview that pops up, you can see the preview of the opened window in full screen without clicking on it.
+Once you hover on the thumbnail preview that pops up, you can see the preview of the opened window on full screen without clicking on it.
 That means while working on another program, you can have a glance at another opened window without actually switching to another program or window.

 Suppose we have opened and left two File Explorer windows and now working on the Google Chrome browser.
 When we hover the mouse over the File Explorer icon on the Taskbar, it will pop up two tiny previews of each of the File Explorer windows.
 We can quickly select any of those to activate.